scorpion2211/test/README.md

 # DevsuTest

-This project was generated with [Angular CLI] version 15.2.11.
+This project was generated with `Angular CLI` version 15.2.11 and `node version` 20.11.0

 ## Development server